Wheeling Cardinals

 The Wheeling Cardinals are the athletic teams that represent Wheeling University, located in Wheeling, West Virginia, in intercollegiate sports as a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Mountain East Conference (MEC) as a founding member since the 2013–14 academic year.
 The Cardinals previously competed in the defunct West Virginia Intercollegiate Athletic Conference (WVIAC) from 1957–58 to 2012–13.

 History

 Wheeling University competes in NCAA Division II as part of the MEC.
 It had been a member of the WVIAC from 1957 to 2013.
 In June 2012, the nine football-playing schools in the WVIAC announced their intention to break away and form a new conference, which then became the MEC.
 Although the university was initially left out of the split, it would soon receive an invitation to become a charter member of the new conference.

 The university amassed 47 WVIAC titles during its tenure in that conference, and also boasts 40 Academic All-Americans.

 Varsity teams

-Wheeling competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, D1A rugby, soccer, swimming, track & field and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, swimming, track & field and volleyball.
-Former sports included women's lacrosse and women's swimming.